clinaresl/libdot/README.md

     $ ./configure; make
 ```

-The first command, `./configure`, will go through a number of tests
-and, if it does not find any error, it will create the `Makefile` that
-is executed with the second command.
+The first command, `./configure`, will go through a number of tests and, if it does not find any error, it will create the `Makefile` that is executed with the second command.

 To install the library just type:

     $ sudo make install

-By default, the library is installed in `/usr/local/lib` and the
-header files are installed in `/usr/local/include/libdot-MAJOR.MINOR`
-(where *MAJOR* and *MINOR* are substituted by the version numbers of
-this library) To change the include and lib dirs use `--prefix` with
+By default, the library is installed in `/usr/local/lib` and the header files are installed in `/usr/local/include/libdot-MAJOR.MINOR` (where *MAJOR* and *MINOR* are substituted by the version numbers of this library) To change the include and lib dirs use `--prefix` with `./configure`:

-`./configure`:
+    ```bash
     $ ./configure --prefix=/home/myuser/local; make
+    ```

 It will automatically create a `Makefile` which is specifically
 instructed to copy all the binaries and headers in